 On 9 November the first medical team arrived from Australia.
 Thereafter, 45 Emergency Medical Teams rotations from 15 countries and organisations involving 549 personnel were deployed to support the national teams under the joint coordination of WHO and the Government of Samoa.
-The bulk of the total vaccines of 265,500 units as well as 100,000 Some of the medical teams, provided supplies, of life-saving equipment and additional infrastructural space for negative pressure units and additional wards.
+The bulk of the total vaccines of 265,500 units as well as 100,000 in neighbouring nations and the significant popu- IU of Vitamin D were procured through UNICEF.
+Some of the medical teams, provided supplies, of life-saving equipment and additional infrastructural space for negative pressure units and additional wards.
 A number of individuals from overseas also volunteered their services in their areas of specialisations crucial to the national response.
-The last medical teams of Samoan expatriate doctors left in March 2020.

-nation campaign held over two days, a national the importance of vaccinations under the leadership of the Ministry of Women Community and Social Development in collaboration with the development partners and the private sector.
+The last medical teams of Samoan expatriate doctors left in nation campaign held over two days, a national the importance of vaccinations under the leadership of the Ministry of Women Community and Social Development in collaboration with the development partners and the private sector.
 The government then declared a national shut down from 5 - 6 December to facilitate the door to door vaccination campaign.
 All unvaccinated families were advised to display a red flag in front of their houses to indicate acceptance of the vaccination services.
 Close to 150 vaccination teams comprising 5 people each were mobilized for the mass campaign including both national and expatriate personnel from the medical emergency teams.
 A 70 plus team from the Hawaiian medical corps were flown in for one day, specially to assist with the mass vaccination campaign.

 Several other key service providers were important to the mass vaccination and measles response work.
 The shipping services, with police to support overseeing operations and transport between the two main islands and uplifting of urgent supplies from American Samoa.
-The data collection was supported by the Samoa Bureau of Statistics and volunteers mostly from other government ministries, higher learning educational institutions, the The Samoa Measles Appeal was launched by the UN, MCIT and Samoa Information and Technology Government of Samoa on December 6 to receive Association (SITA).
-The MWCSD led the community financial assistance from partners to support outreach programmes gathering data from approx- national imately 25,000 households to determine vaccinaefforts to contain the outbreak, to effectively treat tion status.
-The private sector, NGOs and CSOs people who contracted measles, achieve herd also provided support to the service providers and immunity for long term protection of the population affected families.
+The data collection was supported by the Samoa Bureau of Statistics and volunteers mostly from other government ministries, higher learning educational institutions, the The Samoa Measles Appeal was launched by the Government of Samoa on December 6 to receive financial assistance from partners to support efforts to contain the outbreak, to effectively treat people who contracted measles, achieve herd immunity for long term protection of the population